Esri/arcgis-maps-sdk-java-samples/scene/display-scene/README.md

 #Display Scene#
-Demonstrates how to display an scene with elevation data.
+Demonstrates how to display a scene with an elevation source.
+An elevation source allows objects to be viewed in 3D, like this picture of f Mt.
+Everest.

 ![](DisplayScene.png)